chipweinberger/xesp-usbh/README.md

-## ESP32 S2 libusb inspired library for USB Host
+## ESP32 S2 Libusb inspired library for USB Host

 See main.c for example usage.

-The control endpoint is all working, but bulk transfer does not seem to work.
-After Enqueing I get a pipe halted error, which seems to stem from the hardware signalling something has gone wrong.
+Library is 80% complete.

+Supports Bulk and Control Endpoints.